Samtapes/Whatsapp-Ban-Bot/README.md

 # WAIT FOR THE NEXT VERSION TO DO THAT

 # Whatsapp-Ban-Bot
-This is a bot who ban a person in a whatsapp group, but this person need to be visible in your screen
+This is a bot who ban a person in a whatsapp group, but do you need to be admin

 # Installation